Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 Full breakdown of the DIY option — residency rules, business-hours availability, privacy trade-offs, and when it makes sense to self-designate.

-Nevada LLC Taxes & Fees 2026
+Nevada LLC Taxes & Annual Fees 2026

-Complete guide to Nevada LLC costs including the $150 annual list, $200 business license fee, and Commerce Tax thresholds.
+Nevada LLC costs including the $150 annual list, $200 business license fee, and Commerce Tax thresholds.

 Nevada Foreign LLC Registration